barupasa/barupasa.github.io/README.md

 # Cookie

-JavaScript cookies are utilized to remember the user .
-If they visit the website first time "welcome to my portfolio is displayed" otherwise "welcome back to my portfolioi and time" are displayed.

 I have integrated portfolio with Javascript cookies to remember the user .I gave customized message based on the cookie .below is the code i have utilized .

 ```